thatlarrypearson/vehicle-telemetry-system/README-bluetooth.md

 # Bluetooth Installation and Configuration

 OBD II adapters are devices that attach to vehicle OBD II ports allowing a computer to query vehicle On-Board Diagnostic capabilities.
-Bluetooth is the recommended method to connect an OBD II adapter the [Raspberry Pi Data Collector](./README-rpdc.md).
+Bluetooth is the recommended method to connect an OBD II adapter to the [Raspberry Pi Data Collector](./README-rpdc.md).
 These instructions cover the installation and configuration of [Raspberry Pi Data Collector](./README-rpdc.md) Bluetooth software enabling communication between the [Raspberry Pi Data Collector](./README-rpdc.md) and a Bluetooth OBD II adapter.

-## **UNDER CONSTRUCTION**

 ## Install System Software